 Federal Subsection 56(1) Class Exemption

-Verbal orders and transfers of narcotics are not permitted between pharmacies within Manitoba.
-Manitoba pharmacies are also not permitted to accept verbal orders and transfers of narcotics from pharmacies in other provinces.
+In the meantime, please note that verbal orders and prescription transfers of narcotics and controlled drugs are not permitted between pharmacies within Manitoba.
+Manitoba pharmacies are also not permitted to accept verbal orders and prescription transfers of these drugs from pharmacies in other provinces.

-The Joint Guidance to Physicians, Nurse Practitioners and Pharmacy Professionals: Narcotic and Controlled Drug Prescriptions for Personal Care Home Residents, permits verbal orders from physicians and RN(NP)s for narcotics and controlled drugs under the CDSA for residents of personal care homes during the pandemic.
-The provincial regulation governing the Manitoba Prescribing Practices Program (M3P Program) does not apply to personal care homes and so the Subsection 56(1) class exemption for verbal orders of narcotic prescriptions is in effect for personal care homes only.
+The Joint Guidance to Physicians, Nurse Practitioners and Pharmacy Professionals: Narcotic and Controlled Drug Prescriptions for Personal Care Home Residents permits verbal orders from physicians and RN(NP)s of narcotics and controlled drugs under the CDSA for residents of personal care homes during the pandemic.
+The provincial regulation governing the Manitoba Prescribing Practices Program (M3P Program) does not apply to personal care homes, therefor the Subsection 56(1) class exemption for verbal orders of narcotic prescriptions is in effect for personal care homes only.

 Narcotic and Controlled Drug Prescriptions for Personal Care Home Residents